Lazy22zz/UE5-RPG-Combat-Game/README.md

     GetCharacterMovement()->BrakingDecelerationWalking = 2000.f;
     ```
   - 4, Create a Gameplay Tags\
-    WHY: In a small project, we can use traditional action binding in .h and callback.
-However, if in a big project, it will be complicated to handle bunches of declared actions.
+    WHY: In a small project, we can use traditional action binding in .h and a callback.
+However, if in a big project, it will be complicated to handle a bunch of declared actions.
   - Edit -> Project Settings -> GameplayTags
     ![Screenshot 2025-01-12 195446](https://github.com/user-attachments/assets/cb0f33fd-6ad3-4500-8227-7b127c0f6c9f)
-  - create an empty C++ names WarriorGameplayTags\
+  - create an empty C++ named WarriorGameplayTags\
     In .h\
     ```c++
     #pragma once